Volleah/Volleah/README.md

     {
         Console.WriteLine("Hello all! my name is " + Name + ", I'm an " + Age + " year old high-school student independently studying computer science.");
         Console.WriteLine("");
-        Console.WriteLine("I mostly program in " + MainLanguage + ", but I am confident with programming in any of these languages:");
+        Console.WriteLine("I mostly program in " + MainLanguage + ", but I am confident with programming in any of the following languages:");
         foreach (string language in Languages)
         {
             Console.WriteLine(language);